The filming of all three books was done together, non-chronologically. Below is a timeline of the known filming dates for the series.

 3rd November 2016: The first read-through of The Cuckoo’s Calling script took place.
 J.K.
 Rowling herself was present.

-14th November 2016: Day one of filming, which took place at The Tottenham pub (not at the real-life location of The Tottenham — which is now The Flying Horse).
+14th November 2016: Day one of filming, which took place at The Duke of York pub (The Tottenham), in Fitzrovia, London.

 20th November 2016: Scenes were filmed with Tom Burke on-location.
 J.K.
 Rowling’s agent and Executive Producer for the series, Neil Blair, was present as an extra that day, along with his son.
 Here are the photos Neil posted on Twitter: